mentalsmash/gh-actions/README.md

        ```

      - **TAG_SUFFIX**: an optional suffix that will be appended to the
         generated image tags.
-Not needed unless the project wants to generate multiple
+Not needed unless the project is supposed to generate multiple
-        "flavors" of the image.
+        "flavors" of the image (which requires creating multiple copies of the
+        [Release workflow](.github/workflows/release.yml), each one using a different suffix).

    - The file also contains settings for "release badges", allowing you to specify the
      id of the "gists" used to store each badge's backing JSON object.
 Two badges are